 Is Gas or Charcoal Better for Grilling?

-Like Ford versus Chevy, Bears versus Packers, or scrambled versus over easy, it ultimately comes down to personal preference, and there’s no “correct” answer.
+Like Ford versus Chevy, Bears versus Packers, or scrambled versus over easy, it ultimately comes down to personal preference.
 Here are some of the benefits of both gas grills and charcoal grills to help you decide which option is best for you.

 Advantages of a Gas Grill

 Gas grills are about as convenient as one could hope for in a grill.
-These appliances heat quickly, making them a good option when you’re looking for a last-minute dinner but still want something homemade.
+They heat quickly, making them a good option when you’re looking for a quick dinner but still want something homemade.
 Whether you’re using a propane tank or a direct gas line, there’s very little prep work required.
 Once your grill is fired up, temperature control is also easy, with simple control knobs to raise or lower your heat.

 Speaking of propane and natural gas, both make excellent fueling options since both are relatively inexpensive to use for long periods of time.
 Both are easy to refuel (especially natural gas), and there are no ashes left to clean up after grilling.